<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Bill Chukuske

 Bill Chukuske is a man of his word.
 His clients find him honest, sincere, trustworthy, and he always does what he said he’ll do.
-He believes in “taking care of his customers and everything else will fall into place”.
+He believes in “taking care of his customers and everything else will fall into place.”
 Bill was self-employed for 20 years, building his own insurance company from the ground up, serving mostly public sector organizations.
-As an Employee Benefits Consultant with National Insurance Services, Bill is responsible for the overall assessment and management of all an employer’s benefit plans.
-He is a licensed insurance agent and works with schools, cities, and counties in the Midwest Region.
+As an Employee Benefits Consultant, Bill is responsible for the overall assessment and management of all an employer’s benefit plans.
+He is a licensed insurance agent and works with public sector organizations in Minnesota.